amitxv/PC-Tuning/docs/post-install.md

 # Post-Install Instructions

 > [!IMPORTANT]
 > This section is not designed to be followed on existing Windows installations.
-At this stage, you should be booted into the ISO that you created with the steps in [docs/building.md](building.md).
-If you have no idea what this means, then go back to [docs/pre-install.md](pre-install.md) and follow the instructions from start to finish.
+At this stage, you should be booted into the ISO that you created with the steps in [docs/pre-install.md](pre-install.md).
+If you have no idea what this means, then go back to the pre-install instructions in the document linked above and follow the instructions from start to finish.

 ## OOBE Setup